Periods and harmonic analysis on spherical varieties: The discrete spectrum

 Finally, consider $Z''^\su$, the intersection of $Z''$ with $\mathfrak S_R^\su \times \mathcal G$; it is a semi-algebraic set.
 We have a canonical map: $Z''^\su\to\widehat{\mathcal Z(X)}$.
 By what we have already established in \S \ref{subsec:finiteness}, the fibers of this map are finite.

-We now utilize the following fact (``Hardt triviality'', see \cite{Hardt}): \begin{quote} Given a map $f: X \rightarrow Y$ of semialgebraic sets, there exists a finite partition of $Y$ into semi-algebraic subsets so that, on each part $Y_i$, the map $f$ is (semialgebraically) trivial, i.e., there exists a semialgebraic homeomorphism of $f^{-1}(Y_i) \rightarrow Y$ with $F_i \times Y_i \rightarrow Y_i$, where $F_i$ is any fiber. \end{quote}

-This provides us with a finite number of semi-algebraic sections where $Y_i\subset\widehat{\mathcal Z(X)}$ is semialgebraic.
+We now utilize Hardt triviality, recalled in \S \ref{734}.
+It provides us with a finite number of semi-algebraic sections where $Y_i\subset\widehat{\mathcal Z(X)}$ is semialgebraic.
 Note that a semialgebraic set is a Polish space.
 It is known \cite[Appendix V]{DiVN} that a function $r: P_1 \rightarrow P_2$ from a locally compact second-countable space to a Polish space whose graph is a Polish space (more generally, a Souslin set) is Borel measurable.

 Choosing, locally on $\mathcal G$, a frame for the corresponding subspace of $\CC^S$, we get a finite number of measurable sections:

 (extended by zero away from the sets $Y_i$) with the property that, as $R$ varies over a finite set, their specializations span $L^2(X,\chi)_\disc^J$, for every $\chi$. \end{proof}